kbulloch/galaxy_shipper_js/README.md

-#Triangle Qualifier
+#Galaxy Shipping Corp

-###Javascript Assessment 1
+###Javascript Exercise

-04.10.2015

-Kyle Bulloch
+Kyle Bulloch and John Lin

 ###Description

-This app will take three lengths and determine what type of triangle will be formed.
+This app takes some inputs from the user and returns the cost of shipping.
+In space.

+###Setup

+Clone this repository.

+Open shipper.html in your browser

+###Legal

 MIT License